Hakim Humam

-Najib al-Din Humayun (died 1595), commonly known as Hakim Humam or Hakim Hamam, was a physician (hakim) and an official in the service of the Mughal emperor Akbar.
-A native of Gilan in present-day Iran, he migrated to present-day India with his brothers because of Safavid persecution.
+Najib al-Din Humayun (died 30 October 1595), commonly known as Hakim Humam or Hakim Hamam, was a physician (hakim) and an official in the service of the Mughal emperor Akbar.
+A native of Gilan in present-day Iran, he migrated to present-day India with his brothers to escape Safavid persecution.
 He held several positions in Akbar's service, and served as the Mughal ambassador to Abdullah Khan II of Bukhara.

 Early life

 Hakim Humam was a native of the Gilan region in present-day Iran.
 His father Mawlana 'Abdu'r Razzaq Gilani was a sadr known for drawing horoscopes.
 In 1566-1567, the Safavid ruler Tahmasp I imprisoned Gilan's ruler Khan Ahmad Khan.
-During this period, 'Abdu'r Razzaq also imprisoned, and his sons migrated to the Mughal Empire in present-day India.
+During this period, 'Abdu'r Razzaq was also imprisoned, and his sons migrated to the Mughal Empire in present-day India.

 Hakim Najib al-Din Humam entered the service of the Mughal emperor Akbar, along with his brothers: Hakim Abu'l-Fath Gilani and Hakim Nuru'd-Din Qarari, and Hakim Lutfullah Gilani.
 They were Shia Muslims.